PierreOrhan/PierreOrhan.github.io/Replications.markdown

 # {{ page.title}}

-:fire: Replication of various papers, to which I also add a pdf file with comments both on the paper and on the figures.
+🔥 Replication of various papers, to which I also add a pdf file with comments both on the paper and on the figures.

-:fire: Looking for feedback: both on the efficiency of the implementation and the coding style.
+🔥 Looking for feedback: both on the efficiency of the implementation and the coding style.
 These re-implementations are made to be criticized and learn from it!

 - The replications are done either in julia or python.
 - The goal for me is not to criticize the author work, which I always assume to be of high quality.
 Indeed, as a student I still have a lot to learn before being able to argue on the implementation of a model.
 Nonetheless, I will add a description of how hard I found it to replicate the work, from a student perspective.